 - Solar Picnic Tables, Centennial and Rampart Range Campuses (Funded by Student Government Association)

 - Water Bottle Filling Stations, All Campuses, Partially funded by the Student Government Association

 We recognize that the support of our community partners is critical to maximizing the impact of our sustainability efforts.

 - The Office of Sustainability adopted a portion of Monument Creek alongside Goose Gossage Sports Complex.
 We plan litter cleanups at least once a semester.

 Fountain Creek Watershed, Flood Control, and Greenway District's Creek Week Cleanup

-- The Office of Sustainability participates in the largest watershed-wide litter clean up in Colorado.
+- The Office of Sustainability participates in the largest watershed-wide litter cleanup in Colorado.
 Also, we serve on the planning committee to grow the impact of the event each year.

-- The Sustainability Coordinator serves as the board chair of Green Cities Coalition.
+- The Sustainability Coordinator serves as the board chair of the Green Cities Coalition.
 This membership-based organization hosts monthly networking events, generates bi-monthly newsletters, and supports an online calendar of sustainability-related events.

-- Pikes Peak Community College hosts the annual event that gives over 800 District 11 4th graders "a chance to learn about water, wildlife, and pollution in a fun, hands on setting."
+- Pikes Peak Community College hosts the annual event that gives over 800 District 11 4th graders a chance to learn about water, wildlife, and pollution in a fun, hands-on setting.
 The Office of Sustainability coordinates volunteers and campus resources.